Anasauce/Little-Bytes/README.md

 ### Setup dev environment

-- if you don't have these already install Node, Express, Postgres
+- if you don't have these already install Node, Express and Postgres globally
-- install all project dependencies using command `npm i`
+- install all current project-based dependencies using command `npm i` before starting development on new feature

 ### Setup database